 Radio Design toasts 10 years of animation with a robot reboot.

-In May 2014, Radio Design celebrates its 10th birthday.
+In May 2014, Radio Design celebrated its 10th birthday.
 From our early years creating TV titles for BBC and Channel 4 to more recent work on the 007 Skyfall movie, it’s been quite a journey.
-To commemorate our 10 years in the industry we’ve revisited a favourite early animation and given it the full 2014 reboot treatment.
-Ladies and Gentleman, may we present the all new Electro Boogie.
+To commemorate 10 years in the industry we revisited a favourite early animation and gave it the full 2014 reboot treatment.
+Ladies and Gentlemen, may we present the all new Electro Boogie.

 Here’s where it all began.
-The original Electro Boogie made over 10 years ago.
-Not too shabby, even though he’s getting on a bit:
+The original Electro Boogie Mk.1 made in 2002 which was used for the upgrade.
+Not too shabby, even though he’s getting on a bit: vimeo.com/96101950